input-output-hk/hermes/hermes/apps/README.md

 - Runs with `--untrusted` flag for maximum isolation
 - WASM sandbox provides additional security boundaries
 - Configurable validation policies

+> **Note**: As we add more modules to Athena, each will have its own directory under `athena/modules/` and will be packaged together into the single `athena/app.happ` application bundle.

 ## Build Process Deep Dive